edsu/inkdroid.org/ehs/ehs.md

 These are some projects and experiments where I've been directly involved in the technical development.

+* [Stanford Web Archive Program] - On site crawling, preservation and replay of web archives using [Webrecorder] tools.
 * [Unlocking the Airwaves] - NEH funded virtual reunification and minimal computing project
 * [Documenting the Now] - Mellon funded social media archiving practices and tools
 * [Chronicling America] - Library of Congress access to historical newspapers.